-And I add to it: or the book blurb.
+And I add to that saying.
+Don’t just a book by the book blurb.

 And yet, time and time again I choose books by the cover, the blurb, or a combination of both.

-Just for fun let’s look at my latest choice, Constantly Craving: How to Make Sense of Always Wanting More by Marilyn Meberg.
+Constantly Craving: How to Make Sense of Always Wanting More

-As soon as I saw the title and the subtitle (how to make sense of always wanting more) meshed with the image on the cover (some sort of pop or other carbonated beverage?)
+As soon as I saw the title and the subtitle meshed with the image on the cover (some sort of pop or other carbonated beverage?)
 I thought to myself, “By golly this is a book about food!
 How intriguing!”

-And then, to be careful, I also read the back.
-Beginning with:
+And then, to be careful, I also read the book blurb.

 WE WANT MORE.

-About 80 pages in (oh yeah, I requested the physical product this time.
-Didn’t want a repeat of my e-reader experience) I realized something: This is not a book about food.
+About 80 pages in I realized something: This is not a book about food

 I kept waiting for it to come up and it just never did.
 Here is what the book is actually about, lest you (like me) be fooled and found foolish in front of your peers.